COVID-19 Firm Practice Information and Frequently Asked Questions

 What Precautions Are You Taking as it Relates to Coronavirus?

+We are following all Virginia laws and CDC guidelines when setting our practices and procedures.
 Along with our hybrid office presence, we are practicing social distancing and enhanced daily sanitizing throughout our office.
 We also have PPE available for those who wish to use it, including face masks and gloves.
 If you are an estate planning client, we also offer “drive up” will signings.

 How Can I Get Updates Regarding the Status of My Case or Legal Matter?